The Top 5 Things You Need To Know About Widow Survivor Benefits

 Upon closer observation, we see that Dedee’s own retirement benefit continues to grow until she reaches age 70.
 For every year you delay collecting retirement benefits, your base benefit increases until it maxes out at age 70.
 Those incremental increases in Dedee’s own retirement benefit exceed her survivor benefit amount at age 70.

 So, realistically, Dedee’s own retirement benefit is larger than her widow survivor benefit if she waits long enough to collect.
-And she can wait to collect because if she’s a smart cookie, she’ll take her reduced widow benefit early and switch to her retirement benefit at age 70.
+And she can wait to collect her own retirement benefit because if she’s a smart cookie, she’ll take her reduced widow benefit early and switch to her own retirement benefit at age 70.

 Whew.
 That took a lot out of me.
 I’m feeling very lightheaded.